Research Results

 2. Research Topics

-In the synthesis of polycarbonate diols from carbon dioxide and diols, water is a by-product, and water removal is essential to improve yields.
-As a water removal method that does not use a dehydrating agent, we focused on the difference in boiling point between the product and diol and water, and predicted that the desired carbonate synthesis would proceed by blowing carbon dioxide at normal pressure and evaporating and removing the water.
-As a result, it was clarified that cerium oxide catalysts alone showed high activity among various metal oxide catalysts, and we succeeded in developing a very simple catalytic reaction system that does not use a dehydrating agent and does not require high-pressure carbon dioxide.
+In the synthesis of polycarbonate diol from carbon dioxide and diol, water is produced as a byproduct, and its removal is essential for improving the yield.
+As a water removal method without using a dehydrating agent, we focused on the boiling point difference between the product, diol, and water and hypothesized that the desired carbonate synthesis would proceed by blowing in carbon dioxide at normal pressure to evaporate water.
+As a result, it was revealed that only cerium oxide exhibited high activity among various metal oxide catalysts, and we successfully developed a very simple catalytic reaction system that does not require a dehydrating agent or high-pressure carbon dioxide.

 20210727tamura03